conor-timmis/UIEssentials/README.md

 ## Usage

 Simply hover over any unit to see the enhanced tooltip with targeting information.
-No configuration needed - realm name removal is automatically enabled.
+All features are enabled by default.

+### Configuration

+Access the options panel to toggle features on/off:

+- Type `/tt` or `/targettooltip` in chat
+- Or navigate to **ESC → Interface → AddOns → Target ToolTip**

+Available options:

+- **Show targeting information in tooltips** - Display who is targeting what
+- **Remove realm names from raid frames** - Clean up raid frame names
+- **Remove realm names from party frames** - Clean up party frame names

+Changes require a UI reload (`/reload`) to take effect.

 ## Version

-1.1.0
+1.2.0

 ## Changelog

+### 1.2.0 (23.11.2025)

+- Added options panel with toggleable features
+- Added slash commands: `/tt` and `/targettooltip`
+- Features can now be enabled/disabled independently
+- Code refactored for better maintainability and organization
+- Improved module structure with clear separation of concerns
+- Better constants management and reduced code duplication

 ### 1.1.0 (23.11.2025)